 In southern Uzbekistan, Sand Cats were sighted in the west and north-east of Bukhara, in the Surkhandarya Province in the Kattakum sands (Bobrinskiy et al. 1944, Gromov et al. 1963, Geptner and Sludskii 1972, Pavlaniyazov 1974, Lesnyak et al. 1984) and in the Dzharkurgan sands (Geptner and Sludskii 1972).

 In recent years, only a few individual specimens were encountered.
-Nuridzhanov (pers. comm.) reported sand cat footprints in the central Kyzylkum desert: near the village of Shukyrkak in 2006, in the Yamankumah Sands near the village of Aktakyr in 2011, and near the Karatuha well on 10 August 2013.
-Burnside (pers. comm.) photographed a sand cat in the Bukhara Province near the village of Kalata in April 2013 (see photos here).
+Nuridzhanov (pers. comm.) reported Sand Cat footprints in the central Kyzylkum desert: near the village of Shukyrkak in 2006, in the Yamankumah Sands near the village of Aktakyr in 2011, and near the Karatuha well on 10 August 2013.
+Burnside et al. (2014) photographed a Sand Cat in the Bukhara Province near the village of Kalata in April 2013.